 11400 Concordia University Dr.

 Austin, TX 78726

 Who can use counseling services and how much does it cost?

 Services are free to currently enrolled CTX students.
 Students may bring a non-student romantic partner for couples counseling or other family members at the students discretion.
-These persons will only be seen with the enrolled CTX student receiving counseling services.
+These persons will only be seen with the enrolled CTX student in attendance in the counseling session.

-In the event of high need, students will become prioritized by level of care and classification below:
+In the event of high need, students will become prioritized by level of care required and the urgency of their situation.